amr-abdelhamid/refbook/manuscript/4-DivideAndConquer.md

 #### Functional (or Business)

-The first thing to think about is to group similar business functions together.
-It is the easiest type of similarity to detect and results in the most cohesive module type.
-The strategy of partitioning code according to business function results in a system abstraction which is more comprehensible and easier to read and understand.
+The easiest type of similarity to detect and results in the most cohesive module type is to group code related to the same business area together.
+This results in a system abstraction which is more comprehensible and easier to read and understand.

 #### Utility